narenratan/launchpad_tuner/README.md

 ![ratios](images/ratios.png)

-The Launchpad needs to be in programmer mode - see the Launchpad [Programmer's reference manual](https://fael-downloads-prod.focusrite.com/customer/prod/s3fs-public/downloads/Launchpad%20X%20-%20Programmers%20Reference%20Manual.pdf)
+The Launchpad needs to be in programmer mode or custom mode four (for the Launchpad X).
+See the Launchpad [Programmer's reference manual](https://fael-downloads-prod.focusrite.com/customer/prod/s3fs-public/downloads/Launchpad%20X%20-%20Programmers%20Reference%20Manual.pdf)
 (pdf).